nsrr/ccshs-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

-> The Cleveland Children's Sleep and Health Study was supported by grants from the National Institutes of Health (RO1HL60957, K23 HL04426, RO1 NR02707, M01 Rrmpd0380-39).
+> The Cleveland Children's Sleep and Health Study (CCSHS) was supported by grants from the National Institutes of Health (RO1HL60957, K23 HL04426, RO1 NR02707, M01 Rrmpd0380-39).
 The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).

 ## Data overview